openequella/moodle-mod_openEQUELLA/README.md

 Requirements
 ------------

 This module requires EQUELLA 4.1 QA3 or higher.
-The master branch works with the Moodle 2.0 and up.
-For Moodle 1.9, use the 1.9 branch.
+The master branch works with the Moodle 2.3 and up.
+For earlier version of Moodle, choose the appropriate Git branch.

 Support
 -------